formula-usi/warmup-assignment/README.md

 2. `DONKEY_SIM_PATH = "path to the simulator"`
 3. `DONKEY_GYM_ENV_NAME = "donkey-warehouse-v0"`

-For testing the behaviour of your lane keeping model, enable autonomus driving using the following command
+For testing the behavior of your lane keeping model, enable autonomous driving using the following command

 ```
 python manage.py drive --model [models/<model-name.h5>]
 ```

 The simulator should open automatically and load the scene `Sandbox Track`.
 Then, open your web browser at http://localhost:8887/drive and select “Local Pilot (d)” from the dropdown list.
 The vehicle should drive autonomously; telemetry data are recorded in the `Testing` directory.